-Miami has the best murals in the world right here in the Wynwood neighborhood.
+So I drove down to Miami which has the best murals in the world right, most of them in the Wynwood neighborhood.
 You must have heard of Wynwood Walls.
-It’s a mecca for muralists, graffiti artists and I was here for Art Basel 2017 and it was madness.
-Like I couldn’t get cell service because every street was a mob of selfies being uploaded.
+It’s a mecca for muralists.
+Wynwood gets a new coat of paint on nearly every surface, as street artists from around the world come here to do commissions, compete for prizes, or just throw up pieces to get noticed.
+I was here for Art Basel 2017 and it was madness.
+So packed full of people that I couldn’t get cell service because every street was a mob of selfies being uploaded.

-I know readers are thinking… “Aren’t you ripping off artists?”
-“Aren’t you copying their work?”
-Slow down and look at what Diego’s done.
-He literally contacted hundreds of artists, then he outlined every one of these artworks digitally, think about how long that takes, then compiled and designed a book, a work of art in its own right, then he crowdfunded that.
-And let’s be honest here.
-Maybe he didn’t really need permissions, maybe this falls very close to fair use since he made his own creation here.
-He did the right thing by collaborating no doubt and that’s why I wanted you to hear his story.
+But look at what Diego’s done.
+He literally contacted hundreds of artists, then he outlined every one of the artworks digitally, think about how long that takes, then compiled and designed a book, which is a work of art in its own right, and then he crowdfunded that.

 Diego had a lot to say about authenticity and "knowing thyself".
 Specifically don't try to be an artist that you're not, just be yourself.
 He talks a lot about his philosophy to collaborating on the first street art coloring book.